 Massachusetts Invasive Plants Advisory Group

-PUBLICATIONS
+MIPAG PUBLICATIONS

-Legal status of above publications
+(Legal status of above publications)

-The Evaluation of Non-Native Plant Species for Invasiveness in Massachusetts
+The Evaluation of Non-Native Plant Species for Invasiveness in Massachusetts (2005)

-[Please note that the above document is included as an appendix in Strategic Recommendations for Managing Invasive Plants in Massachusetts.]
+[This document is included as an appendix in Strategic Recommendations for Managing Invasive Plants in Massachusetts.]

 The documentation, references and worksheets upon which the committee based its decisions can be viewed at the Natural Heritage and Endangered Species Program, Massachusetts Division of Fisheries and Wildlife and Game in Westborough, MA.

-Strategic Recommendations for Managing Invasive Plants in Massachusetts
+Strategic Recommendations for Managing Invasive Plants in Massachusetts (2005)

 Strategic Recommendations for Managing Invasive Plants in Massachusetts endorses nine strategic recommendations for adoption by the Commonwealth's public and private sectors.
 The recommendations are based on regional and national best practices.
 Key points include the development of an "early detection and rapid response system," extensive education and outreach, prohibition of state agencies planting or intentionally introducing invasive plants, voluntary adoption of the St. Louis Declaration's "Codes of Conduct" for government, nursery professionals and the gardening public, and the permanent adoption of MIPAG standards, practices, and recommendations for evaluating and managing invasive plants in the Commonwealth.